jorge-camarena/ctd-prework-assignment/README.md

 ### Functionality

 This webpage fetches the top 5 albums and top 5 playlists of the day in their respective tabs.
-If the user clicks on the album card, they will be navigated to Spotify's webpage of the respective album or playlist.
+If the user clicks on the album/playlist card, they will be navigated to Spotify's webpage of the respective album or playlist.
 Similarly, if they click on a specific song, they will be navigated to Spotify's webpage displaying the song.

 ### Project Structure